-PFAS has historically been used at the Airport as required by FAA.
+PFAS has historically been used on the airfield as required by FAA.
 This has included discharges necessary to respond to aircraft and vehicle fires, and the periodic testing and calibration of firefighting equipment.
-The Jackson Hole Airport has never had an Aircraft Rescue and Firefighting training facility on its premises, and therefore any AFFF discharges at the Airport in the past for training purposes were minimal.
+The Jackson Hole Airport has never had an Aircraft Rescue and Firefighting training facility on its premises, and therefore any AFFF discharges on the airfield in the past for training purposes were minimal.

-With respect to the identification of potential legacy PFAS use, the Airport first worked with the nationally recognized environmental consulting firm of Mead & Hunt to complete the Managing AFFF and PFAS at Airports (MAPA) Screening Tool, as recommended in the Airport Cooperative Research Program Report 173,2 Use and Potential Impacts of AFFF Containing PFAS at Airports.
+With respect to the identification of potential legacy PFAS use, the Airport first worked with the nationally recognized environmental consulting firm of Mead & Hunt to complete the Managing AFFF and PFAS at Airports (MAPA) Screening Tool, as recommended in the Airport Cooperative Research Program Report 173,3 Use and Potential Impacts of AFFF Containing PFAS at Airports.
+That screening determined that, though the presence of some on-airfield PFAS was likely, the extent of that risk was relatively low.4